Canada's Wonderland: Priority queuing

+Fast Lane is Canada's Wonderland's two-line system since 2012, which is also implemented at other Six Flags parks.
+For an additional cost, visitors receive a wrist band that enables them to bypass the 'normal-wait' line and enter the Fast Lane.
+Opting for this benefit essentially allows purchasers to cut in at the front of the line on 21 of the most popular attractions without waiting.
+In 2013, the park introduced Fast Lane Plus, which allowed purchasers to bypass the lines of two additional attractions (later three with the addition of Yukon Striker in 2019 and four with AlpenFury in 2025) that standard Fast Lane users would otherwise not have access to.
+Only a limited amount of both types of passes are sold each day.

+Boarding pass for guests with disabilities

+Single rider queue and alternate access queue for guests with mobility restrictions or ASD at Yukon Striker.

+Similar accommodations are given to guests with restricted mobility issues and guests with cognitive impairments.
+Guests with these disabilities receive paper boarding passes in which ride operators provide wait times equal to those in the queue.
+These guests enter at the ride's exit.
+Boarding passes are not valid at any upcharge attraction (SlingShot and Speed City Raceway).
+Lazy River is the only attraction in Splash Works that accepts boarding passes.

 Logos

 The park, from its opening in 1981, was known as Canada's Wonderland.
 In 1994, when Paramount Pictures (later Viacom) purchased the property, the name of the park changed to include the word Paramount, a practice Paramount Parks implemented with all of its parks in 1993.
 Prior to that, none of the Paramount-owned parks included Paramount in the name.

 In 2003, Viacom updated the logo of Paramount Parks, and all its theme parks, including Wonderland, to include an updated Paramount logo, even though the logo for Paramount Pictures, the film studio, remained unchanged.

 In 2006, CBS Corporation (split from Viacom in 2005) sold all of its theme park properties to Cedar Fair, which in turn, dropped the Paramount prefixes from all five parks (and thus reverted to their original names), and adopted a Cedar Fair logo and typeface.
-The logo and typeface have been retained even after Cedar Fair merged with Six Flags in 2024.
+The logo and typeface have been retained even after Cedar Fair merged with Six Flags under the latter's name in 2024.